 INSURANCE SETTLEMENT AFTER CAR TOTALED MAY NOT PAY OFF LOAN BALANCE

-A car accident, even if no one is injured, is often an annoying and frustrating experience for people.
-The first issue that often comes up after an auto collision is the repair or replacement of the car.
-Generally, things will go pretty smoothly if there is insurance and the car can be fixed after an accident: Hopefully you will be covered for a rental car while you are waiting and the repairs will get done quickly and professionally.
+A car accident, even if no one is injured, is an annoying and frustrating experience.
+The first issue that often comes up after an auto collision is the repair or replacement of your car.
+Generally, things will go pretty smoothly if there is insurance and the car can be fixed after the crash.
+Hopefully, you will be covered for a rental car while you are waiting, and the repairs will get done quickly and professionally.

 However, the primary focus of our lawyers is to get people fair compensation when they have been injured in a car accident.
-This can be frustrating for accident victims too, but it is something our experienced lawyers help people with every day.
+Injury compensation is what our experienced lawyers help people with every day.
 Click here to learn more about auto insurance benefits.